netmonk/mcudoc/README.md

 Also documentations is often widespread and sometime hard to find.
 If this repo can help others it would make me happy.

+### How to contribute ?

+Well there is no dufined worflow, i guess the usual way to fork this repo, commit and send a merge request is the standard way.
+Also openning an issue with the pdf file you want to add is less burden for you and this way i will be happy to integrate you submitted file as fas as possible

+### Farewell

 **Happy coding, have a nice weekend** (cause like 99% of MCU pragrammer, you try to ecape the boreness off a full working week of Java coding by having fun with low level programming those little gadget at least to monitor room temperature in a hand made digital way that report data to backoffice and impress wifey with this shining grafana dashboard running on the raspi she often complains about)

+## Content list (with the help of `find *` and `vim`

 ### display
 display/i2c